Angband (band)

-Angband is a Persian power metal/progressive musical group, formed in 2004 in Tehran.
+Angband is a Persian-American power metal group, formed in 2004 in Tehran.

 Band history

 Angband was formed in 2004 in Tehran by Mahyar Dean, a classically trained musician and author who is known for writing books about the bands Death and Testament.
 Angband was originally conceived as a progressive metal/instrumental project, but with the inclusion of singer Ashkan Yazdani they headed in a more power metal/progressive metal vein.
+The band's name is a reference to the fortress of the dark lord Morgoth in J. R. R. Tolkien's The Silmarillion.

 Once Ramin Rahimi joined the band as drummer, the band was able to record their first full-length album, which was titled Rising from Apadana.
 Mahyar Dean played the bass parts as well as the guitars but shortly after the album was released, M. Halaji joined the band as a full-time bassist.

 After the release of the first album, Ramin Rahimi, who is an experienced percussion player, signed a deal with ARC Music for a solo project.
 His solo music mostly focuses on Iranian percussion and drums.
 Angband uses Daf, a Persian percussion instrument, in their music exclusively.

 In April 2011 M. Halaji left the band and was replaced by Farshad Shokuhfar, a bass player that Mahyar Dean saw at a concert a few months before.